 - When meeting with a predator, do everything to appear larger.
-Open the jacket, spread your hand, get together with other people.
+Unbutton your jacket, spread your arm, get together with other people.

 - If the cougar behaves aggressively, throw stones at it or whatever comes handy.
 Do not squat or turn your back to her.

-- When attacking a cougar, actively resist.
-Beat her, push and shove.
-There are cases when people managed to escape from the puma, offering resistance even with their bare hands.
+- When attacked by a cougar, actively resist.
+Beat her, push and push her away.
+There are cases when people managed to escape from the cougar by resisting it even with their bare hands.

-Coyotes, which are dangerous predators, have settled almost all of North America, gradually adapting to the fact that humans have always wanted to exterminate them.
-Coyotes can be found both in deserts and on the outskirts of metropolitan areas such as Los Angeles.
+Coyotes, which are dangerous predators, have populated almost all of North America, gradually adapting to the fact that man has always wanted to exterminate them.
+Coyotes can be found both in deserts and on the outskirts of megacities - like Los Angeles.

 What to do when meeting a coyote: